alexmak123/AlexShell/README.md

-# GAyShell
+# AlexShell
-Shell for Linux made by Gleb and Alex
+Shell for Linux made by Alex